MaritaGomez21/MaritaGomez21.github.io/_posts/2024-04-30-welcome-to-jekyll.markdown

 2. Transparency within the team as to who is already working the case.

 ## Next Steps
-Create a case for administrators to handle custom exceptions.
+Solution for administrators to handle custom exceptions.